whimsypingu/scuttle/README.md

 python main.py --set-webhook [URL]
 ```

 💡 While the server is running, your device will stay awake to maintain the connection, though the display may turn off to conserve battery.
-Note that closing a laptop may turn off the server (at least, it did for me once).

 ### 2. Shut down the server
-Press ```Ctrl+C``` in the terminal to shut off the server and allow your device to sleep normally again.
+Press `Ctrl+C` in the terminal to shut off the server and allow your device to sleep normally again.

 ## Architecture